 With Medijump you can browse 1 facilities offering Liver Biopsy procedures in Abu Dhabi.
 The cheapest price available is $425 in Dubai.
 And for the cheapest price globally, prices start from $50 in Morocco.

-Universal Hospital, located in Al Wahdah, Abu Dhabi, United Arab Emirates offers patients Liver Biopsy procedures among its total of 110 available procedures, across 15 different specialties.
-Currently, there's no pricing information for Liver Biopsy procedures at Universal Hospital, as all prices are available on request only, whilst the national average price is approximately ฿15,300.
-There are many specialists available at the Hospital, with 14 in total, and they have multiple recognized accreditations, including: JCI AccreditedISO 9001:2008
+Universal Hospital, can be found in Al Wahdah, Abu Dhabi, United Arab Emirates and offers its patients Liver Biopsy procedures as well as 110 other procedures, across 15 different procedure categories.
+At present, there is no pricing information for Liver Biopsy procedures at Universal Hospital.
+The pricing information is quite specialised, so it's only available on request, and the average price is around ฿15,300.
+Many medical professionals work at the Hospital, with 14 in total, and Universal Hospital has several accreditations, including: JCI AccreditedISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?